 To report any bug with the software, please use the toolbox GitHub account bugs form (preferred way) or send us an email via the Helpdesk.
 If you have any questions or suggestions for improvements please contact us using the Helpdesk, and also check out the Forums in case that someone has already experienced the same problem.

-The Broadview Radar Altimetry Toolbox can be divided in four main components:
+The Broadview Radar Altimetry Toolbox can be divided into four main components:

 - Data reading (also called “ingestion”)